ProgrammersForABetterTomorrowYesterday/avocadorm/README.md

 for example */entities*.

 ##Constructing the Avocadorm
-When the entity classes are finished, they can be given to the Avocadorm.
+When the entity classes are coded, they can be given to the Avocadorm.
 Create the Avocadorm by correctly setting a database handler, then add the entities to it.

 ```dart
 avocadorm = new Avocadorm(databaseHandler)